anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 ## 1.0.
 About the lab

 ### 1.1.
 Abstract
-This lab showcases running Apache Spark applications on GCP with Airflow orchestration on managed services - Managed Spark Serverless and Managed Airflow on Google Cloud Platform.
+This lab showcases running Apache Spark applications on GCP with Airflow orchestration on managed services - Managed Spark Serverless and Managed Airflow Serverless on Google Cloud Platform.

 |  |  |